django-guardian/django-guardian/docs/userguide/assign.rst

         class Meta:
             permissions = (
-                ('view_task', 'View task'),
+                ('assign_task', 'Assign task'),
             )

-After we call management commands ``makemigrations`` and ``migrate`` our *view_task* permission would be added to default set of permissions.
+After we call management commands ``makemigrations`` and ``migrate`` our *assign_task* permission would be added to default set of permissions.

 .. note::
    By default, Django adds 3 permissions for each registered model: